Virgin Australia: Restructuring and post-pandemic period (2020–2025)

-In June 2020, it was included in the purchase of Virgin Australia Holdings by Bain Capital.
+In June 2020, the airline was included in the purchase of Virgin Australia Holdings by Bain Capital.

 In August 2020, Bain Capital announced the plan for a new 'Virgin Australia 2.0', signalling that the move was more focussed towards streamlining and refocussing Virgin Australia, rather than a complete overhaul.
 The announcement included the immediate retirement of the remaining ATR, Airbus A330 and 777 fleets, in addition to the retirement of the Tigerair brand.

 On 15 October 2020, as a result of numerous restructuring measures by Bain Capital, Virgin Australia CEO Paul Scurrah announced that he would resign.
 Jayne Hrdlicka was announced as Scurrah's successor, with Hrdlicka commencing as CEO on 18 November 2020.

 On 15 December 2021, Virgin Australia and United Airlines announced a new partnership beginning in April 2022.
-This would be the end of the Delta Air Lines partnership after over a decade.
+This brought an end to the Delta Air Lines partnership after over a decade.